shjang7/daily_tech_journal/README.md

 ```
 </details>

-Object-oriented languages are manageable to implementing software design patterns.
-Patterns help improve developer communication.
-But like always, uses of patterns should not be overloaded more than practical reason.
+Object-oriented languages are manageable to implementing software design patterns. <br />Patterns help improve developer communication. <br />But like always, uses of patterns should not be overloaded more than practical reason.

 ### Behavioral Pattern (03.feb.2020)
-For example, there is a lion and a cheetah.
+For example, there is a lion and a cheetah.<br />
-The common Behavioral between them is hunting animals, living in the yard.
+The common Behavioral between them is hunting animals, living in the yard.<br />
 If it has a parent class like Wild animals, then the Lion and Cheetah class can inherit it and implemented detail.

 ex) Template Method

 ### Creational Pattern
 #### Singleton Pattern (17.jan.2020)

-We use this if we want to limit the creation of the class into one object only.
+We use this if we want to limit the creation of the class into one object only.<br />
 ex) User Interface, Game Board

-But it should be used in a limited way.
-This pattern doesn't fit with a multi-thread system while it can generate only one instance.
-Also, it could be violating the single responsibility rule.
-As a conclusion, this pattern needs carefully used.
+But it should be used in a limited way. <br />This pattern doesn't fit with a multi-thread system while it can generate only one instance. <br />Also, it could be violating the single responsibility rule. <br />As a conclusion, this pattern needs carefully used.

 #### Factory Method (17.jan.2020)
 When we create a object, this pattern secures producing the same instances.

 #### Abstract Factory (17.jan.2020)